warproxxx/warproxxx.github.io/_posts/2020-5-23-Price-Discovery.md

 </tbody>
 </table>

 Binance, Huobi, CME, and OkCoin had the most significant correlation with the close price.
 Bitmex, Coinbase, Bitfinex, and Bitstamp's dominance were negatively correlated.
 This was very interesting.
-To know more, a yearwise correlation was captured.
+To know more, I captured a yearwise correlation.

 <style type="text/css">
 .tg  {border-collapse:collapse;border-spacing:0;}